-Clara Weishahn is an Alaskan theatre artist who performs, directs, and creates scripted, scored, and devised works with companies and collaborators from the East Coast and Pacific Northwest.
-She was born in Juneau, Alaska and grew up along the Klehini River on an organic family farm outside of Haines along the U.S. border, adjacent to British Columbia, Canada.
+Clara Weishahn is an Alaskan theatre artist based near Philadelphia, PA who performs, directs, and creates scripted, scored, and devised works with companies and collaborators from the East Coast and Pacific Northwest.
+She was born in Juneau, Alaska and grew up along the Klehini River on her family's farm outside of Haines along the U.S. border, adjacent to British Columbia and the Yukon, Canada.
 Clara studied visual arts at the University of Alaska Southeast.
 In 2008, she received a B.A. in Theatre, Summa Cum Laude from Portland State University in Portland, Oregon and has studied at the Pig Iron School for Advanced Performance Training in Philadelphia and at the London International School of Performing Arts (LISPA) in Berlin.